jckantor/CBE30338-Sp2020/README.md

 **Please let me know immediately if you don't have access to a laptop or you don't have adequate internet connectivity.
 The University has resources available to assist with these situations.**

 ## Week 1.
-March 23 - 27.
-Linear Programming and Static Optimization
+(March 23 - 27) Linear Programming and Static Optimization

 Class meetings begin on week 1.
 Each of the sessions scheduled below will be done as a Zoom meeting.
 To protect privacy, the specific Zoom meeting links are available through the course management system.
 Attendance will be taken for each session marked as required.